igsr/gca_1000genomes_website/_faq/what-depth-coverage-your-phase1-variants.md

     intersectBed -a HG01375.vcf.gz -b coverage.bg -wb > depth_numbers.vcf

-You can find more information about bed file formats please see the [UCSC File Formats Help](http://genome.ucsc.edu/FAQ/FAQformat.html)
+You can find more information about bed file formats please see the [Ensembl File Formats Help](http://www.ensembl.org/info/website/upload/bed.html)

 For more information you may wish to look at our documentation about [data slicing](http://www.1000genomes.org/faq/how-do-i-get-slice-your-vcf-files)